-In our next video we take a deeper look into our properties panel.
-Learn all of the functions, controls, and buttons used with your property panel.
-Where is what and when to use it; a complete breakdown of the Document properties and using the document class.
-Join us, as we explore what pixels are.
+In this video, you'll learn some of the functions, controls, and buttons available on your property panel: where properties like 'size' are and when to use them, a complete breakdown of the Document properties, and using the document class.
+Join us, as we explore what pixels are!

 We created some objects, we added them to the stage.